HoodleWoodle/zhex/README.md

 # zhex

-This is a command-line hex-viewer written in the [Zig](https://ziglang.org/) programming language with version v0.11.0 (originally) and v0.13.0 (currently).
+This is a command-line hex-viewer written in the [Zig](https://ziglang.org/) programming language.

 ## arguments